ibolmo/cametrics/docs/report.rst

 Conclusions
 -----------

-The project thus far is successful in being simple, flexible, and extensible.
-The organizers have indicated in the surveys that it took them less than 3 minutes to setup and start logging data.
-Moreover, the organizers spent about the same time to embed on their web pages.
+According to the organizer survey, the project thus far is successful in being simple, flexible, and extensible.
+The organizers have indicated authoring and implementing the necessary code changes took less than 3 minutes.
+Moreover, the organizers spent about the same time to embed visualizations of the data sets on their web pages.
 Cametrics is flexible by allowing the organizer to set their data set key (the namespace) as they would like without having to have a mapping between a hashed key to their data set.
-Moreover, the system already accepted a large number of input types: string, integer, float, long, datetime, timestamp, location, gps, and more planned.
+Moreover, the system already accepted a large number of input types.
 All of these have summaries and histograms that automatically have visualizations that the organizer can use on run time.
-A feat. not yet possible with any other service.
 Although Cametrics has had a run in with scalability issues with the Google App Engine, learning from the difficulties has improved the design of the system and the future work will improve even further what Cametrics has already succeeded in doing well.

 ---------------------------------------------------------------------------------------